lihini223/Web-Dev-Doc/JavaScript/README.md

 ## JavaScript built in objects
  - String object

-## How to create a javascript event listener
+## How to create a javascript event listeners
 Sample code :
 ```
 <html>